unsuitable001/usnippet/README.md

 [randgen](randgen.py) - A fancy integer & string generator.
 It's a bit more than you think :wink:

+[copyman](copyman.sh) - A simple utility to copy files faster.
+And, Oh!
+It can also resume failed/terminated copies.

 #### some scripts are useful. some are just silly and just for fun.
 I'll update it whenver I can.